 Container Service Clusters

-After having GPU resources allocated to you project, you can deploy clusters with GPUs by setting a label (explained here).
+After having GPU resources allocated to your OpenStack project, you can deploy clusters with GPUs by setting a label (explained here).

 Batch Service GPU jobs

 The Batch service at CERN already allows the submission of GPU jobs (examples here).
-Batch not only allows to submit jobs in the typical batch system form, but also using docker, singularity and interactive jobs.
+Batch not only allows to submit jobs in the typical batch system form, but also using docker, singularity and interactive jobs (including running GUI applications).

 For the vGPUs to operate at full capacity, licensing is required.
-This can be setup automatically when creating a VM by passing a user data file that we provide (download here).
+Licensing can be setup automatically when creating a VM by passing a user data file that we provide (download here).
+Note that with this user data file, the vGPU drivers are also installed.
 Example vGPU VM creation command:

 $ wget https://clouddocs.web.cern.ch/gpu/vgpu-config.sh $ openstack server create --user-data vgpu-config.sh --flavor vg1.xlarge --image <LINUX_IMAGE> --key-name <KEY_NAME> <VM_NAME>